Fluffy Strawberry Protein Pancakes

 Instructions

-• Heat a griddle or skillet over medium to medium-high heat and add a few teaspoons of butter or oil (or oil spray).
+- Heat a griddle or skillet over medium to medium-high heat and grease it with a generous amount of avocado oil spray (you can also use coconut oil, clarified butter, or ghee).

 Notes